Friday nights – when all you want to do is get home, put your feet up and watch some telly while tucking into your favourite takeaway.

-- a handfull of fresh coriander leaves chopped fine – to garnish
+- Handful – Fresh coriander leaves – chopped fine – to garnish

-- In a large bowl mix the Tikka Masala paste with 4 tablespoonsof yougurt.
+- In a large bowl mix the Tikka Masala paste with 4 tablespoons of yoghurt.
 Add the chicken in the coat then cover.
-Leave the marinate in the fridge for atleast 4 hours or ideally overnight – this will ensure the flavours have really seeped in, into the chicken.
+Leave the marinate in the fridge for at least 4 hours or ideally overnight – this will ensure the flavours have really seeped in, into the chicken

 - Heat oil in ActiFry for 2 minutes.
 Add the onion paste and cook for 5 minutes.
 I simply chopped the onion fine in my food processor and sprinkled some water to give it movement and gave it 2 spins at low speed.
-Result was a thick onion paste which is a much better way to use the onion in this recipe in the Actifry.
+The result was a thick onion paste which is a much better way to use the onion in this recipe in the Actifry

-- Add the marinated Chicken and cook for a another 10 minutes.
+- Add the marinated chicken and cook for another 10 minutes.
 This ensures that the Actifry is hot enough to bruise the ends of the chicken giving it a similar treatment to what the griddle pan will.
-But of course the bruising is minimal and cannot be compared to grilling the meat.
-But this is where the addition of smoked paprika in the chicken tikka paste plays a big role as it works with the chicken and the cooking process to impart a much better smoky effect than without.
+But of course, the bruising is minimal and cannot be compared to grilling the meat.
+But this is where the addition of smoked paprika in the chicken tikka paste plays a big role as it works with the chicken and the cooking process to impart a much better smoky effect than without

-- In a small glass bowl crush the chicken stock cube, add the onion gravy flavour pot and smoked paprika and pour 2 tbps of hot water.
-With the back of a spoon mix well until a thick paste is formed.
+- In a small glass bowl crush the chicken stock cube, add the onion gravy flavour pot and smoked paprika and pour 2 tbsp of hot water.
+With the back of a spoon mix well until a thick paste is formed

 If you would like to view the original recipe from Tefal click here.
 To save time you can purchase the tikka masala paste too.

-Both hubby and me were quite satisfied with this low calorie version of CTM and it definitely can hold it’s own in terms of taste.
-Of course the texture of tandoor grilled chicken tikkas and the unmistakeable creaminess of double cream is missing.
-But it’s a win -win on 2 very important factors :
+Both hubby and I were quite satisfied with this low-calorie version of CTM and it definitely can hold it’s own in terms of taste.
+Of course, the texture of tandoor grilled chicken tikkas and the unmistakeable creaminess of double cream is missing.
+But it’s a win-win on 2 very important factors :

 - Tefal Actifry is easy to use and very easy to cook in.
 With a little effort and planning it’s not at all difficult to produce a delicious curry – a healthier alternative to your takeaway- at home.